Thomas-Inman/Automation-Bash/README.md

 # Automation-MacOS
-Small automation for the Mac OS
+Small collection of automation project for the Mac OS